pablomarcel/dev-portfolio/src/projects/astro-gangsta.md

 ### Project Details

-This is a single person 2D platformer.
+This is a single person 2D Platformer.
 The player controls an astronaut that traverses a spaceship and fights aliens.
 There are power-ups and extra lives available.
 The astronaut must avoid falling on acid pools and must use the moving platforms to ship from place to place.
 The player must also collect a keycard to unlock a door capture the goal and complete the level.
 The game was made in Unity and can be played in the browser or downloaded for Windows or macOS.

 ### System Requirements